-In the Australian home loan market it is extremely rare to find a no deposit home loan.
-While there are home loan options that will require you to have minimal deposit amounts you will not be able to borrow from the majority of lenders without some form of deposit or guarantee.
+In the Australian home loan market, it is extremely rare to find a no deposit home loan.
+While some home loans have low minimum deposit amounts, you will not be able to borrow from most lenders without providing a deposit or another guarantee.

 How to save for a house deposit

-If you do want a home loan but you have no money saved for a deposit there are some ways to begin your saving process that may make it seem less daunting.
+If want a home loan but have no money saved for a deposit, there are ways make the saving process seem less daunting.

-Budgeting your incoming and outgoing expenses is the best way to begin saving for a home loan.
-Spend a month recording what goes in and out of your account and how much you have left over to save at the end.
-From here you can look at the things that you spend money on that aren’t necessary and cut down on these expenses.
+Budgeting your incoming and outgoing expenses is one good way to start saving for a home loan.
+Spend a month recording money going into and out of your account, and work out how much you have left over to save at the end.
+From there, you can take a critical look at what you spend your money on, and cut down on any unnecessary expenses.

 Keeping your money in a high-interest savings account can also help you reach your goal faster.
 The more money you put away in an account with a high interest rate, the more interest you can earn, so try to keep all your savings in the one place if possible.
 It’s also important to maintain a high enough minimum balance that you make more money in interest per year than the loan’s annual fee will cost you.